Last modified: May 03, 2025

 Example

-Assume we have a prior belief about the probability of a coin landing on heads (H) or tails (T).
+Assume we have a Beta(1, 1) prior, which is uniform on the interval [0,1], expressing equal belief in any value of the probability of a coin landing heads (H) or tails (T).

 Prior: